dscolby/CausalELM.jl/docs/src/guide/its.md

 post-event outcomes, which can also be aggregated to mean or cumulative effects.
 Estimating an interrupted time series design in CausalELM consists of three steps.

-!!! note
+!!!
+Note

     For a deeper dive see:
         Bernal, James Lopez, Steven Cummins, and Antonio Gasparrini.
 "Interrupted time series regression for the evaluation of public health interventions: a tutorial."
 International journal of epidemiology 46, no. 1 (2017): 348-355.

 ## Step 1: Initialize an interrupted time series estimator
 The InterruptedTimeSeries method takes at least four agruments: an array of pre-event